 He continues to praise the Daffodils, by comparing them to the twinkling stars, and giving them the human touch yet again by imagining that they are tossing their heads.
 The comparison with stars actually seemed to show the number of Daffodils - he certainly saw lots of them, and he has said that they formed a never ending line!
 He has also managed to guess the number of flowers as ten thousand.

-Sitting on the banks of our reviewers recommend us of river Periyar, in front of a few Rose flowers, there is the moon and the stars, there is no better place to write this review.
+Sitting on the banks of river Periyar, in front of a few Rose flowers, there is the moon and the stars, there is no better place to write this review.
 Being close to the nature is always a boon, and after reading this small poem you will know it in a better way.
 It really provides you with a memorable affect.
-So just make sure that you wont miss this one, because its a fantastic work!
+So just make sure that you won't miss this one, because its a fantastic work!

 THANKS FOR READING THE REVIEW.
 KEEP COMMENTING

 An OTP has been sent to your mobile.
 Please Enter OTP to verify your Mobile Number